 - Low Cost Website Design

 - Future Friendly

-Development Process & Insight
+Website Design Process & Insight

-As the project called for a responsive web design (websites that automatically resize depending on the device it’s being viewed on), we embarked on market research to see how a customer might land on a website looking for massage therapy services.
+As the project called for a responsive website design (websites that automatically resize depending on the device it’s being viewed on), we embarked on market research to see how a customer might land on a website looking for massage therapy services.